 Putnam hopes that by making the experience of cycling more fun, the health benefits will follow.
 With that in mind, he has recently launched an integration with Strava so that Beeline users can measure their progress if they want to.
 However, it’s more about the enjoyment.
 In addition, apps like CycleStreets or Happy Maps maximise the “emotional gain” of a journey by taking you via fragrant flowers or beautiful architecture.

-Workspace has over 65 locations across London for you to base your business.
+Workspace has 64 properties across London for you to base your business.
 You’ll be part of a thriving community of businesses and have the chance to get involved with a busy events calendar.
 Get in touch today and find your Workspace.

 If you’re looking for flexible co-working spaces, that’s covered too.
 Club Workspace has a variety of options for you to choose from, from Team Rooms to Your Desk.